chungphi/entrada-1x-docs/docs/developer/qa-standards.md

 * **Status**: There are NO JavaScript unit tests!
 * **ALL** JavaScript tests (none at the moment) **MUST** pass before upstream and/or downstream merge and/or release.
+* It is recommended that javascript code is loaded as separate files, rather than embedded in the html code.
+The preferred location for the linked scripts is in the page HEAD.
+This allows for better debugging in the browser and for automated unit testing.
+* There is no currently recommended unit testing framework for Javascript. **TODO** Choose a testing framework.
+(Note, see what Vuejs uses?)
+* Use a namespace object to hold functions and data which needs to be accessed by multiple php pages.
+This object can be loaded independent of the application and tested.

 ### 5.4 JavaScript code coverage